[?] Subscribe To This Site

 The half rest: a dark rectangle attached to a bar line, facing upwards.

-( Learn to play the piano - Piano Lesson 7 )
+Learn to play the piano with Piano For All piano lessons.

 Quarter rests and quarter notes